BPCE Group: History

 In 2014, BPCE had Coface listed through an initial public offering, and subsequently reduced its equity stake.
 As of March 2021, BPCE retained residual ownership of 12.7 percent of Coface's capital.

 In July 2016, BPCE announced the purchase of Fidor Bank, a Fintech challenger bank, operating in the UK and Germany, but in November 2018 considered selling it again.

+In 2018, BPCE sold its African operations to Morocco's BCP Group.
+These included stakes of 68 percent in Banque Internationale du Cameroun pour l'Epargne et le Crédit (BICEC); 71 percent in Banque Malgache de l'Océan Indien (BMOI); 100 percent in the Brazzaville-based Banque Commerciale Internationale (BCI); and 60 percent of Banque Tuniso-Koweitienne.